mynnx/py-json-validator/README.rst

 A full explanation of syntax will be put here whenever I have the motivation to do more documentation.
 I'll add some notes here that aren't covered in the examples:
 	- Lists must be homogenous; the same validation will be applied to every element of the list.
 	- By default, lists are not allowed to be empty.
 Add 'None' as the last parameter of the [] part of the schema if you allow empty lists.
 	- This version only supports dictionaries at the root level (hopefully explaining why all the examples were "{ 'one' : ____ }".
-The API this was geing designed for didn't require any non-dictionary types, but I hope to add this soon.
+The API this was designed for didn't require any non-dictionary types, but I hope to add this soon.